Section 1: Purpose and Contents of this page:

 If you have attended all lectures / submitted all work / attended your viva, and are waiting for your results, you will not be able to submit a visa extension application as you will no longer have an academic reason to do so.

-Therefore, if you decide to extend your visa, make sure that you contact us and submit your visa application in good time (we recommend at least 1 month before your visa expiry date).
+Therefore, if you decide to extend your visa, make sure that you contact us and submit your visa application in good time (we recommend at least one month before your visa expiry date).

 Postgraduate Master's students, including taught and research Master's:

-If an academic extension is granted which involves re-sitting an exam or repeating a module, either in the past or in the future, such as re-submitting a dissertation, you will be permitted to make a Student visa application either within the UK or outside of the UK for the extension period.
+If an academic extension is granted which involves re-sitting an exam or re-submitting your dissertation, either in the past or in the future, you will be permitted to make a Student Visa application either within the UK or outside of the UK for the extension period.

 You will be able to do this as soon as your student record has been updated with this information (usually shortly after the exam board is held in November), and you have received a new CAS.

 If you decide to make this application within the UK, you must submit your visa application before your current visa expiry date AND before you have completed all the resits/ submitted all the required work.